python/cpython/Doc/c-api/unicode.rst

 Python provides a set of built-in codecs which are written in C for speed.
 All of these codecs are directly usable via the following functions.

-Many of the following APIs take two arguments encoding and errors.
-These parameters encoding and errors have the same semantics as the ones of the built-in :func:`unicode` Unicode object constructor.
+Many of the following APIs take two arguments encoding and errors, and they have the same semantics as the ones of the built-in :func:`unicode` Unicode object constructor.

 Setting encoding to *NULL* causes the default encoding to be used which is ASCII.
 The file system calls should use :cdata:`Py_FileSystemDefaultEncoding` as the encoding for file names.
-This variable should be treated as read-only: On some systems, it will be a pointer to a static string, on others, it will change at run-time (such as when the application invokes setlocale).
+This variable should be treated as read-only: on some systems, it will be a pointer to a static string, on others, it will change at run-time (such as when the application invokes setlocale).